 Legislative history: Local Law 85 of 2009, Local Law 141 of 2013, Local Law 106 of 2019

+Replace the existing Section 28-104.8.2 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-104.8.2 Owner statements.
 The application shall contain a signed statement by the owner, and, in the case of cooperative or condominium forms of ownership, the application shall also contain a statement by the cooperative or condominium board, affirming that the applicant is authorized to make the application and, if applicable, acknowledging that construction and related documents will be accepted with less than full examination by the department based on the professional certification of the applicant.
 Such statement shall list the owner’s full name and address, as well as the names of the principal officers, partners or other principals if a corporation, partnership or other entity.
 Principal officers of a corporation shall be deemed to include the president, vice presidents, secretary and treasurer.
 Where a current deed holder with a valid property interest or a court appointed entity or equivalent in charge of the property, or in the case of a cooperative or condominium unit, the cooperative or condominium board, notifies the department in writing that the applicant does not have authority to make the application, the department is authorized pursuant to section 28-104.2.10 to revoke approval of construction documents.
 In addition, the application shall contain the following:

 1. A signed statement certifying whether the building to be altered, constructed or demolished contains one or more occupied dwelling units;